Artist

 Principe di un giorno Vinyl Magic (VM 039) 1994 reissue of 1976 album

-Very rare in its original Grog pressing, Principe di un giorno is more common in its japanese (Seven Seas/King K22P184) and korean (Si-Wan SRML 2003) issues, both having the same plain white gatefold cover as the original, though later single-cover japanese issues exist.
+Very rare in its original Grog pressing, Principe di un giorno is more common in its Japanese (Seven Seas/King K22P184) and Korean (Si-Wan SRML 2002) issues, both having the same plain white gatefold cover as the original, though later single-cover Japanese issues exist.

 The original album sold around 4000 copies, but the number of copies pressed is unknown.

-Second album, recorded in 1977, was released in a limited vinyl pressing by M.M./Mellow, many of these copies were signed on the insert by Ciro Perrino.
-Its CD reissue had the title Second plus, as it included over 20 minutes of bonus tracks.
+Celeste II, recorded in 1977, was released in a limited vinyl pressing by M.M./Mellow, many of these copies were signed on the insert by Ciro Perrino.
+Its CD reissue had the new title Second plus, as it included over 20 minutes of bonus tracks.

 No counterfeits or other foreign issues exist.